-- (1) Every artisan, learner or apprentice shall be required at all times to be in possession of such tools as are necessary to perform the designated category of work in respect of which he is registered, and shall further be required to maintain such - (2) Every employee shall be required to provide his own toolbox, which is capable of being securely locked, for storage tools in good working order and condition at all times. of his tools when not in use. - (3) An employer shall provide a suitable place to store an employee's toolbox at each site, and shall ensure that such - place is locked at all times.
+- (1) Every artisan, learner or apprentice shall be required at all times to be in possession of such tools as are necessary to perform the designated category of work in respect of which he is registered, and shall further be required to maintain such. - (2) Every employee shall be required to provide his own toolbox, which is capable of being securely locked, for the storing of his tools when not in use. - (3) An employer shall provide a suitable place to store an employee's toolbox at each site, and shall ensure that such place is locked at all times.
 This provision shall not apply to jobbing work.